 Composing is all about playing

 Rembrandt literally grew up in his father music shop, south of Rotterdam.
-Since a kid, he’s been playing piano (his main instrument) and organ, had trumpet and drum lessons and lately also picked up some acoustic bass.
+Since a kid, he’s been playing piano (his main instrument) and organ, had trumpet and drum lessons and also picked up some acoustic bass.
 After highschool in the Netherlands he spent a couple years in the Middle East, aged 17 to 19 years old.

-Playing with all these instruments gave Rembrandt insight into the different families of musical instruments, but to really focus completely he went to study at the Royal Conservatory in The Hague and was offered a scholarship to study for some time in New York City on “his” instrument, the piano.
+To focus completely on the piano, he went to study at the Royal Conservatory in The Hague and was offered a scholarship to study for some time in New York City.
 He’s been based in The Hague ever since his studies at the conservatory.

 His journey into composing began with encouragement from his colleagues, who frequently requested more of his music for their concerts.
 Grateful for their support, he promised to bring new pieces to their performances—a commitment that drove him to further develop his skills as a composer.
 (Watch this concert at the Concertgebouw by Liza Ferschtman).
 This pivotal encouragement inspired him to expand his work for a variety of ensembles.
 Today, his focus on composing has grown to the point where he also often steps back from the stage, dedicating himself to creating music for others to perform.